Lenny Kravitz: 1985–1990: Virgin Records and career debut

 Kravitz released his debut album Let Love Rule in 1989, a combination of rock and funk with a 1960s vibe.
 Music critics were mixed: some felt Kravitz was a gifted new artist, others felt he was overpowered by his musical influences.
 The album was a moderate success in the United States, but became an instant hit outside of the US, especially in Europe.
 Lisa Bonet directed the debut music video for the title track, "Let Love Rule".
 Stephen Smith signed Kravitz with talent booking agency CAA, who soon were fielding offers for Kravitz, first on a club tour, and then in opening slots for Tom Petty & the Heartbreakers, Bob Dylan, and David Bowie.
 Having played essentially all of the instruments on the album, Kravitz had to quickly assemble a touring band to support the Let Love Rule release.
-In May 2009, a 20th-anniversary deluxe edition of Let Love Rule was released worldwide by Virgin.
-Kravitz launched the LLR(20) tour of Europe and the United States in support of the re-release.